municipality/redux-blog/README.md

 since TextInput is programmatically changed, it needed a state, "value" key mapped to state, and onChange listener which set state to field value event.target.value

+componentWillReceiveProps(nextProps) hook is implemented to update the SearchField

 ### TODOs:
 - Extrapolate tag to tags container and have that container handle all onClick handling